flyx/nix-flakes-go-plugins/part3.md

 What we do here is:

  * supply the four variables `CGO_CPPFLAGS`, `CGO_LDFLAGS`, `GOOS` and `GOARCH`, which will be directly handed over to the Go compiler.
-   Since `buildGoModule` overrides `GOOS` and `GOARCH`, we set those directly in `preBuild`.
+   Since `buildGoModule` sets `GOOS` and `GOARCH`, we override those directly in `preBuild`.
  * setup `CC` and `CXX` to contain our fancy Zig wrapper scripts.
-   Again, those will be overridden somewhere because they are fairly central parameters for building, thus we set them in `preBuild`.
+   Again, those will be set by `buildGoModule`, thus we override them in `preBuild`.
  * Zig uses cache directories.
-We must set these because else we will get errors because derivations are, obviously, not allowed to use cache directories in `$HOME`.
+We must set these because else we will get errors since derivations are, obviously, not allowed to use cache directories in `$HOME`.
  * `CGO_ENABLED` is necessary because by default, cgo is disabled when cross-compiling.
  * patch the reference to `pkg-config` out of the `go-cairo` sources.
    This requires two patch files, so let's create them now.